-Granulomatosis with polyangiitis (GPA), formerly known as Wegener's granulomatosis, is a rare disorder in which blood vessels become inflamed.
+Granulomatosis with polyangiitis (GPA) is a rare disorder in which blood vessels become inflamed.
 This leads to damage in major organs of the body.
+It was formerly known as Wegener's granulomatosis.

 The exact cause is unknown, but it is an autoimmune disorder.

-Eye problems develop in many people with GPA.
-The eye problems range from mild conjunctivitis to severe swelling of the eye.
+- Eye problems ranging from mild conjunctivitis to severe swelling of the eye.

 Less common symptoms include: